TheGoodlike13/liberty_or_death/README.md

 such a system.
 I guess even a broken mind is sane twice a day, as the saying goes.

 The other steps seem to be unnecessary, so we're gonna jump straight into Kerberos next!

+I modify '/etc/krb5.conf' and '/etc/krb5kdc/kdc.conf' as suggested.
+A few of the values were already there.
+Notably in 'kdc.conf' we're replacing the entire realm configuration.
+I assume previous config was the stuff we setup for Kerberos long time ago.
+The new configuration will make Kerberos use LDAP as a database, for what it's worth.
+In all cases I use 'GOODLIKE.EU.LOCAL' as the realm, which replaces the original 'GOODLIKE.EU'.

+I skip editing '/etc/krb5kdc/kadm5.acl' as it already has been edited for admins long time ago.

+The next command actually has 'sudo' in it randomly.
+You're telling me the others would work without sudo?
+I don't believe you :D Anyway, here it is:

+    sudo kdb5_ldap_util -D cn=admin,dc=goodlike,dc=eu,dc=local create -subtrees dc=goodlike,dc=eu,dc=local -r GOODLIKE.EU.LOCAL -s -H ldapi:///

+I believe this creates a bunch of stuff you could see under 'sudo ldapsearch -x'.
+As always, same password.

+Speaking of same password, we set some more:

+    sudo kdb5_ldap_util -D cn=admin,dc=goodlike,dc=eu,dc=local stashsrvpw -f /etc/krb5kdc/service.keyfile uid=kdc,ou=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local
+    sudo kdb5_ldap_util -D cn=admin,dc=goodlike,dc=eu,dc=local stashsrvpw -f /etc/krb5kdc/service.keyfile uid=kdc,ou=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local

+You can actually find them in (sort of) plaintext in '/etc/krb5kdc/service.keyfile'.

+Next we need to start Kerberos... but it's probably already running, so I try to stop it while at it:

+    systemctl stop krb5-kdc krb5-admin-server
+    systemctl start krb5-kdc krb5-admin-server

+I encounter some issues, but its mostly typos in config files which I promptly fix.
+We're on a roll today!
+But, alas, all good things must come to an end.
+Next up we try to add Bob as a user:

+    sudo kadmin.local
+    > addprinc bob
+    > q

+But this fails.
+Apparently the rights that were given are simply insufficient.
+As always, there is just not enough information on what on earth is wrong.
+Normally, this wouldn't be an issue, as you could just, you know, look at things, see a discrepancy and fix it.
+But I can't tell what is and isn't a discrepancy because at no point or step was anything explained to such a degree.

+For example, in the statement where we granted rights, we did so to

+    dn.subtree="cn=krbContainer,ou=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local"

+But the DN suffix we configured in Kerberos was this:

+    ldap_kerberos_container_dn = cn=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local

+I mean, it doesn't take a genius to tell these are different.
+Yet the guide clearly provided both, and everything else so far seems to be working.
+I can't just edit 'ldap_kerberos_container_dn' either, because as far as I am concerned, that could break some other assumption of this proprietary setup elsewhere.

+What if I give it more rights then?
+Like this?

+    dn.subtree="dc=goodlike,dc=eu,dc=local"

+That's about as many rights as you could possibly need, right?
+WRONG!
+Doesn't work!
+Breaks both LDAP and Kerberos.

+Admittedly, this might just be an issue with me editing the olcDatabase file.
+If I try to use 'ldapmodify' to change 'olcAccess', it deletes it completely first.
+As I didn't copy all pre-existing things, this may have broken something.

+So I delete 'slapd.d' folder again, re-install using 'aptitude' like before, perform the Fiddler's surprise to manually change the password for 'cn=admin' (a very painful process, by the way), then try to add the rights.
+This time I even use a file instead of typing it manually!
+Except that doesn't work.
+Unlike last time, it rejects my addition by saying olcAccess{0} and olcAccess{1} are already taken.
+And true, they are taken.
+They were also taken the last time, and the program managed to insert them into 0 & 1 respectively without issue.
+But now that I'm using a file, which is 100% more logical, it doesn't work no more.
+So I have to manually change the numbers to {3} and {4}.
+But after all of this, things still don't work, and I have no idea if its because of 3 & 4 or some other reason >.<